mikerobeson/nf-refdb-amplicon/README.md

 - **If using GTDB data** : See the [GTDB "about" page](https://gtdb.ecogenomic.org/about) for more details.
 [How to cite GTDB](https://gtdb.ecogenomic.org/about).
 - **If using RDP data** : See the [main RDP GitHub page](https://github.com/rdpstaff) and the [RDP sourceforge page](https://sourceforge.net/projects/rdp-classifier/files/RDP_Classifier_TrainingData/) for more details.
 Please cite the following RDP aritcles: [Wang *et al*.
 2007](http://dx.doi.org/10.1128/AEM.00062-07) & [Wang *et al*.
 2024](https://doi.org/10.1128/mra.01063-23).
 - **If using NCBI Genbank data** : See the [NCBI disclaimer and copyright notice](https://www.ncbi.nlm.nih.gov/home/about/policies/) for more details.
 [How to cite NCBI](https://support.nlm.nih.gov/knowledgebase/article/KA-03391/en-us).

+---

+*Note: a Snakemake variant of this pipeline is available [here](https://github.com/mikerobeson/snake-ref-amplicon-pipe).*